snubwoody/wakunguma.com/src/pages/blog/macros.md

 }
 ```

+However, they are always exported from the crate root, there is no way to export them from a sub module or use visibility modifiers.

 ### Hygiene
 Declarative macros have mixed site hygiene, which means that local variables are looked up at the macro definition, while other symbols are looked up at the invocation site.
 Which means
 that the following will fail to compile, even though syntactically it works.